andzelax/weather-app/zadanie1.md

 # you need to install to run app in express
 npm init -y
+# you need to install to run app in express
 npm install express axios
+# you need to install to run app in express
 npm install dotenv